ydpatel0309/Testing/README.md

 4) Handle Wait and Timing Issues:

 * To ensure that your tests are reliable, use implicit or explicit waits to handle timing issues that may arise due to page loading or AJAX requests.
+# Technologies I have used

+* Selenium:

+Selenium is an open-source framework for automating web applications.
+It provides a set of tools and APIs for interacting with web browsers, allowing developers and testers to automate the testing and interaction with web applications.
+Selenium supports various programming languages like Java, Python, C#, etc., and it can be used for functional testing as well as for browser automation.In this project I have used Java.

+* Maven:

+Maven is a powerful build automation and project management tool.
+It simplifies the process of managing a project's build lifecycle, dependencies, and documentation.
+Maven uses a declarative approach, allowing developers to define project configurations in a simple XML file (pom.xml).
+It helps in managing dependencies, compiling code, running tests, and packaging applications, making the build process more efficient and consistent.

+* Git and GitHub:

+Git is a distributed version control system used for tracking changes in source code during software development.
+It enables collaboration among developers and allows for efficient branching, merging, and versioning of code.
+GitHub, on the other hand, is a web-based platform that provides hosting for Git repositories.
+It adds collaboration features like pull requests, code review, issue tracking, and more.
+Together, Git and GitHub facilitate collaborative and version-controlled software development.

+* JUnit:

+JUnit is a popular testing framework for Java programming language.
+It is widely used for writing and running repeatable tests to ensure the correctness of Java code.
+JUnit provides annotations to define test methods, fixtures, and assertions, making it easy to structure and automate unit tests.
+It supports the creation of test suites, and its integration with tools like Maven allows for the seamless execution of tests during the build process.